 All smart contract addresses on the Ethereum blockchain that are verified on Etherscan can be covered by the platform.

-However, the quote may return an un-coverable price (that is, above 50% of the Cover Amount per annum) for some smart contracts.
+However, the quote may return an un-coverable price for some smart contracts.
 These contracts have not been battle-tested or have sufficient value staked against them by Risk Assessors.
 In particular, newly deployed contracts are likely to require Risk Assessors to firstly stake value against them before the price drops into a coverable range.

-Risk Assessors for the Smart Contract Cover product are likely to be those with smart contract audit expertise.
+Risk Assessors for the Smart Contract Cover product are likely to be those with smart contract audit expertise or capital providers relying on auditors' judgement.

 They can stake value in the form of NXM, thus vouching for the security of the contract and dropping the price of cover.
 This stake gets gradually released back to the Risk Assessor over a period of 250 days.